techishthoughts-org/real-time-stt-with-tts/ROADMAP.md

 - Priorities may shift based on user feedback and market demands
 - Technical decisions will be made based on performance and user experience
 - Community feedback is highly valued and will influence development priorities
+- All build and test issues have been resolved as of Q1 2025

 ## 🔗 Related Documents